geethesh2610/frontend-toolkit/README.md

 - Error cases
 - SSR-sensitive behavior where applicable

+File/download utilities should additionally be tested for:

+- MIME validation
+- Extension validation
+- Size limits
+- Multiple-file limits
+- Empty files
+- Filename sanitization
+- JSON serialization failures
+- CSV escaping
+- Object URL cleanup

 ---

-## What Does NOT Belong Here
+# What Does NOT Belong Here

 Avoid turning this repository into a dumping ground.

 Do not add:

 - Project-specific components
 - Business logic